 In severe cases, one or more organs fail.
 In the worst cases, blood pressure drops, the heart weakens, and the patient spirals toward septic shock.
 Once this happens, multiple organs—lungs, kidneys, liver—may quickly fail, and the patient can die.

 Sepsis is a major challenge in hospitals, where it’s one of the leading causes of death.
-It is also a main reason why people are readmitted to the hospital.
+It's also a main reason why people are readmitted to the hospital.
 Sepsis occurs unpredictably and can progress rapidly.

 Anyone can get sepsis.
-The people at highest risk are infants, children, the elderly, and people who have serious injuries or medical problems such as diabetes, AIDS, cancer, or liver disease.
+The people at highest risk are infants, children, older adults, and people who have serious injuries or medical problems such as diabetes, AIDS, cancer, or liver disease.

-Severe sepsis strikes more than a million Americans every year,1 and 15 to 30 percent of those people die.
-The number of sepsis cases per year has been on the rise in the United States.2 This is likely due to several factors:
+Each year, at least 1.7 million adults in America develop sepsis and nearly 270,000 die as a result.1 The number of sepsis cases per year has been on the rise in the United States.2 This is likely due to several factors:

 Doctors will start by checking for the symptoms mentioned above.
 They may also test the person’s blood for an abnormal number of white blood cells or the presence of bacteria or other infectious agents.
 Doctors may also use a chest X-ray or a CT scan to locate an infection.